-manually or using CloudFormation before you enable your Detailed Billing Report (DBR) or your Cost and Usage Report (CUR).
+manually or using CloudFormation before you enable your cost allocation tags.

 AWS offers tags so you can more easily track your resources.